What is a 0% balance transfer card?

 How will a balance transfer affect my credit score?

-You credit score reflects your ability to borrow money from lenders – the higher it is, the greater your chances.
+Your credit score reflects your ability to borrow money from lenders – the higher it is, the greater your chances.
 Transferring a balance from one credit card to another can affect your score – but whether the effect is positive or negative depends on several factors.

 Here’s how a balance transfer might lead to your score being lowered:

 • Applying for any credit, including a balance transfer card, will temporarily reduce your score.
-However, your score should bounce back quickly – just try not to apply too often in a short space of time
+However, your score should bounce back quickly – just try not to apply too often in a short space of time.

 • You may decide to cancel your other cards after transferring your balance, as having too much available credit can look bad to lenders.
 But this may reduce your score in the short-term, since lenders typically like to see old, well-managed accounts in your credit history.
 However, your score will bounce back over time, especially as your new credit card ages.
 Learn more about using credit cards here.